tonytw1/squirrel-detector/README.md

 Our camera is connected to a small device with limited processing capability.
 We want to send the image somewhere where a more capable machine can look at it.

-We'll need to encode the image file for inclution in a message.
+We'll need to encode the image file for inclusion in a message.
 Base64 encoding should be enough.

 We'll use MQTT as the message format.
 MQTT is really practical about message sizes limits.